estoc/sammich/README.md

 Server logging is available to all of `main` as `serverLog`.

 Each incoming API request is provided its own child logger, namespaced under the request's id.
+This child logger is available on the request's context.
+See gorilla toolkit documentation for more information on [contexts](http://www.gorillatoolkit.org/pkg/context).

 Services logging is TBD.

-Consult `log.go` for more information on the logger interface.
+Consult `log.go` for more information on the logger interface. `log.go` provides a wrapper around [go-logging](https://github.com/op/go-logging).

 ### Errors